bring/developer-site/content/api/shipping-guide_2/_index.md

       "withEnvironmentalData": true
       ```

-      The data returned contains a list of transport legs (FIRST_MILE, LINE_HAUL and LAST_MILE), and whether the leg is carried out fossil free transportation.
-If no data is available a **NO_ENVIRONMENTAL_DATA** warning is returned.
+      The data returned contains a list of transport legs (FIRST_MILE, LINE_HAUL and LAST_MILE), and whether the leg is carried out with fossil free transportation.
+If environmental data is requested for a non-supported service, or no data is  currently available (temporary error) a **NO_ENVIRONMENTAL_DATA** warning is returned.
       ```xml
       <ns2:EnvironmentalData>
             <ns2:TransportLeg>
                 <ns2:TransportLegType>LAST_MILE</ns2:TransportLegType>
                 <ns2:FossilFree>true</ns2:FossilFree>
-                <ns2:Description>Forsendelsen leveres fossilfritt til din adresse</ns2:Description>
+                <ns2:Description>Pakken leveres fossilfritt til din adresse</ns2:Description>
                 <ns2:Details>
                     <ns2:Electric>0.6</ns2:Electric>
                     <ns2:Bio>0.4</ns2:Bio>